kim-atkinson/freshfoods/README.md

 # FreshFoods Promotional Email

-This promotional email features a promo code new customers can use to sign up for sustainable, local, and organic grocery deliveries.
+This promotional email features a promo code new customers can use to sign up for subscription grocery deliveries.

 Tech Stack: Figma, HTML, CSS